DomoApps/Test-AI-Review/docs/Embedded-Analytics/Embedding-in-Sites-and-Software/filtering-options.md

 	<li>Controls: The code above can be triggered by any external menu in the host page </li>
 </ul>

-<strong>Events:<strong> currently the following events are supported.
+<strong>Events:</strong> currently the following events are supported.

 <table>
 	<tr>